Adlai-Holler/CocoaDataSources/README.md

 ## Using CocoaDataSources

 Add the repository as a submodule of your application.
 Open your application project in Xcode, and drag `CocoaDataSources.xcodeproj` into the file tree of your application project.
 Go to your application project, General tab, scroll to the bottom, and add `CocoaDataSources.framework` under `Embedded Binaries`.
+Use `@import CocoaDataSources` to import the framework at the top of a source file in your project (say, the precompiled header).

 ## AAPLDataSource